GlobetrotterTravel/GlobetrotterTravel.github.io/iris/concepts/index.md

 # Concepts

-The following articles deal with concepts that enhance your understanding of the Iris system.
+The following articles will enhance your understanding of the Iris system.

 * [Security Model](/iris/concepts/security-model/)
 * [Inheritence](/iris/concepts/inheritence/)